idmillington/gnoam/README.md

 Gnoam
 =====

-This document is a suggestion for a mini-language designed for technical end-users to specify natural language generation content.
-The repository may end up being added to with implementations, depending on whether the project progresses, but until this message is updated, you should assume anything else in this repo is merely experimentation.
+This document is a suggestion for a mini-language designed to specify natural language generation content.

+This repository may end up being added to with implementations, depending on whether the project progresses, but until this message is updated, you should assume anything else in this repo is merely experimentation.

+Simple Example
+---

+This example shows the basic generation method, but doesn't show any of the data-driven features of the language.

+    [root] -> [name] and [name] fell in love. [problem] [name] -> Abdul
+    [name] -> Bethan
+    [name] -> Carlos
+    [name] -> Dai
+    [problem; frequency 3] -> They lived [location-problem].
+    [problem; frequency 2] -> Their parents [parent-problem].
+    [problem] -> They started out hating each other.
+    [location-problem] -> in distant cities
+    [location-problem] -> on opposite sides of the country [location-problem] -> on different continents
+    [parent-problem] -> disapproved of the match
+    [parent-problem] -> were old enemies

+This generates content such as:

+> Abdul and Carlos fell in love.
+Their parents disapproved of the match.

+or

+> Bethan and Dai fell in love.
+They lived on different continents.

+The advantage of Gnoam is that these choices can be data-driven and can be stored for future use.
+So the fact that Bethan and Dai are on different continents can affect the text generation later.

 Feature Demonstration Example
 ---